Professor and Chair of Oncological Sciences and

 Chromatin Transcription, Genomics, Gene Expression

-We are interested in epigenetics and chromosome dynamics; how chromatin regulates transcription to influence processes like cell growth, development, and cancer.
-Questions addressed in our lab include: What is the state of the genome and chromosomes at the 'start' of embryonic development - how is the genome packaged and poised in germ cells (sperm and egg) to prepare for embryo development - how do chromatin changes guide gene expression and embryo development - and how is chromatin misregulated in cancer?
+We are interested in how epigenetics, transcriptional regulation and chromosome dynamics regulate cell growth, development, aging, and cancer.
+Questions addressed in our lab include: What is the state of the genome and chromosomes at the 'start' of embryonic development - how is the genome packaged and poised in germ cells (sperm and egg) to prepare for embryo development - how do chromatin changes guide gene expression and embryo development - and how is chromatin misregulated in cancer and aging?
+We are also very interested in the machines that remodel chromosomes to help package or expose genes – to silence or activate those genes properly.
 We approach these and other biological problems with a variety of techniques including biochemistry, genetics, and genomics.
 We address these biological problems in yeast, zebrafish, mice and human cells.

 Remodeler Mechanism and Regulation